 - Engagement by the university builds the community's capacity to address critical issues, promote economic development, and improve its citizens' quality of life.

 Why should I as a faculty member engage?

 Engagement with individuals or groups in the community provides numerous benefits to teaching, research and scholarship.

 - The community's perspective or insights may provide new knowledge that answers a particular research question or sheds light on a particular issue.

 - The project may offer opportunities for collaborations with faculty from other disciplines and working jointly on specific challenges.

 - New knowledge gained about a specific issue may enhance existing curriculum and teaching practices.

 - Opportunities for external funding may be increased due to the fact that Community

 partners may have access to funding that the university alone may not have access

-Federal granting agencies such as NSF or NIH give funding preference to projects that a) that have broader societal impacts; b) involve interdisciplinary collaborations; c) or propose innovative, transformative solutions to “old” problems or critical societal issues.
+Federal granting agencies such as NSF or NIH give funding preference to projects that a) have broader societal impacts; b) involve interdisciplinary collaborations; or c) propose innovative, transformative solutions to “old” problems or critical societal issues.